 The impact is one factor which we have to consider.
 Consider we have done positive testing on an e-commerce site and make sure everything is fine.
 But what if there is a loophole in our system that someone can do SQL injection and erase all our data.
 That will be a great security breach.
 To avoid this type of cases, one has to do negative testing too.

 For applications open for public, mainly websites we have to always keep in mind that we don't have much control the using procedure of the application, so we have to do negative testing to make sure that all such cases are covered and contained.

-Another thing we need to take care is that there are lot of black hackers out there who is looking for an opportunity to destroy the system.
+Another thing we need to take care is that there are a lot of black hackers out there who are looking for an opportunity to destroy the system.
 Hacking is an important case covered in negative testing

 Clients always expect zero vulnerability products, in order to ensure that negative testing is a must